francisco-camargo/docker-build-images/README.md

-To [stop](https://stackoverflow.com/questions/45357771/stop-and-remove-all-docker-containers) all active containers `docker stop $(docker ps -a -q)` then run `docker container prune`
+To [stop](https://stackoverflow.com/questions/45357771/stop-and-remove-all-docker-containers) all active containers `docker stop $(docker ps -a -q)` then run `docker container prune` or to remove all containers
+`docker container rm -f $(docker container ls -aq)`

+Then to deal with the images
+`docker image rm $(docker image ls -q)`
+However, if multiples tags reference the same `IMAGE ID`, you will have to remove those manually.

 ### Persisting Data using Volumes
 Persist files using space in the host machine, that is, `Volumes`